-Summer is when Richmond rentals get expensive because humidity is relentless and HVAC becomes a calendar constraint.
-A small issue that feels routine in April can become a scheduling bottleneck in July when systems across the market are pushed to their limits.
+Summer is when Richmond rentals get expensive, because humidity is relentless and HVAC becomes a calendar constraint.
+A small issue that feels routine in April can become a scheduling bottleneck in July, when systems across the market are pushed to their limits.
 That bottleneck is where after-hours pricing, repeat trips, and resident frustration stack up fast.

 Better summer outcomes come from decision discipline, not optimism.
 Condensate handling, moisture cues, and airflow realities often determine whether a "not keeping up" complaint stays small or turns into renewal friction.
 Reliable work order closeout standards reduce repeat dispatch, and the timing expectations behind habitability and response duties are easier to meet when intake is specific.